charan6234/hands-on-3-python-mapreduce-charan/Readme.md

-Here’s the project setup and detailed instructions for **Hands-on 3: Python MapReduce Using Hadoop Streaming or mrjob**:
 # Hands-on 3: Python MapReduce with Hadoop Streaming or mrjob

 This hands-on activity will focus on using **Python** to implement MapReduce jobs.
 You will use two frameworks for this task: **Hadoop Streaming** or **mrjob**.
 You will analyze a simple dataset, similar to previous activities, but implement the Mapper and Reducer in Python.